 After adjusting the parameter values interactively inside the application you can then access those values programmatically via the

 subject into the default workspace app and provide a browser link that will open the estimates page with the requested objects pre-selected for use.

-You can also make use of this interface to generate standarised PDF reports based on the compared objects as well as launch interactive notebooks that allows you to write and export your own documents based on the selected objects.
+You can also make use of this interface to generate standardized PDF reports based on the compared objects as well as launch interactive notebooks that allow you to write and export your own documents based on the selected objects.

 evaluate_diagnostics function can be used to help you programmatically import Pumas objects into the workspace from the REPL.